 To make certain that no candidate is at an inconvenience or, advantage from this, normalization of the marks gained in JEE Main 2019 will be made compulsory for the reason of standing.
 NTA will grade students on the strength of their percentile scores that will be counted as indicated by a fixed method.

-Percentile scores are founded on the comparative presentation of all those aspirants who appear for the test.
-It will be obtained after converting the scores into a degree ranging from 100 to 0 for each one session of the examinees.
+Percentile scores are comparative score of all those aspirants who appear for the test.
+JEE Main Percentile score will be obtained after converting the scores into a degree ranging from 100 to 0 for each one session of examinees.
 Percentile Score demonstrates the percentage of candidates who have achieved equivalent to or less than a specific percentile in an examination.
 It is the standardized score and not the raw marks.